|19th September |

 Opponents of the move say the IWF is working well and claim a new crackdown would force ISPs to deal with Scotland Yard, which has less experience of blocking websites, and in the process allow more illegal images to slip through the net.

 The leaked Home Office letter says a clause in the Police, Crime and Private Security Bill in the Queen's Speech would compel domestic ISPs to implement the blocking of illegal images of child sexual abuse.

-There will be a four-week consultation with ISPs on the proposals, but insiders said the firms had not been informed about the proposed crackdown.
+four-week consultation with ISPs on the proposals, but insiders said the firms had not been informed about the proposed crackdown.
 A Whitehall source said: "This is a gesture which will undermine the real work that is going on to tackle child

 porn abuse.
 The Internet Watch Foundation is already working to take down sites and people are getting arrested.